ibm-cloud-docs/messages-for-rabbitmq/reference-architecture.md

 All {{site.data.keyword.messages-for-rabbitmq}} deployments have encryption at rest.
 Your data and backups reside on servers that have volume-level encryption enabled.

-## Portals
+## Connections

-{{site.data.keyword.messages-for-rabbitmq}} connections are managed by 2 HAProxy portals.
-The portals are then placed behind a Kubernetes endpoint.
+{{site.data.keyword.messages-for-rabbitmq}} is configured to accept connections on two TCP listeners which are placed behind a Kubernetes endpoint.
 This endpoint provides the connection for your applications.
-Having two portals behind the endpoint allows for applications to maintain connectivity if one of the portals becomes unreachable.
+Having two listeners behind the endpoint allows for applications to maintain connectivity if one of the listeners becomes unreachable.

 ### Encryption in Transit

-All {{site.data.keyword.messages-for-rabbitmq}} HAProxy portals are TLS/SSL enabled and support TLS version 1.2.
+All {{site.data.keyword.messages-for-rabbitmq}} connections are TLS/SSL enabled and support TLS version 1.2.
 Self-signed certificates are provided to enable applications to validate the server upon connection.
 The RabbitMQ node-to-node traffic is also TLS encrypted.

 ## Access Management